Jump to content

 Chestnut Vulva

 When first applied, there's a woodiness that makes me think more of the shell than the chestnut meat, with something a little sweet and fresh that piques the nose.
+I think its the cardamom that's reading as camphorous?
+It adds a really nice freshness to the other cozy, warm notes without being distracting.
+A reviewer above said something about pine trees and I can see it.
 As it dries down, it becomes smoother and creamier, and the chestnut meat steps forward as the woodiness fades out.
 After it fully dries down, it's a gentle and subtle blend of chestnut, cardamom, and vanilla.
 A comforting autumn / winter scent that I am looking forward to wearing as the weather gets cooler.

 Mousetrap Nougat Bar